-Turkish Van cats are the national pride of Turkey, and rightfully so.
-This cat breed is not only beautiful but also affectionate, sociable, and intelligent.
+Turkish Van cats are the national pride of Turkey.
+And that’s completely justified.
+Because this breed is not only beautiful, but these cats are also affectionate, sociable, and intelligent.
 Can they really swim?
 We’ll tell you that and more here!

-In this blog, we’ll cover everything you want to know about Turkish Van cats, such as:
+In this blog, we’ll share everything you want to know about Turkish Van cats, such as:

-- What is the character of a Turkish Van cat?
+- What is the personality of a Turkish Van cat?

 - What does a Turkish Van look like?